DR. DEEPAK SETH

 About DEEPAK SETH

-This page provides the complete NPI Profile along with additional information for Deepak Seth, a provider established in Baltimore, Maryland with a medical specialization in Specialist and more than 44 years of experience.
+This page provides the complete NPI Profile along with additional information for Deepak Seth, a provider established in Baltimore, Maryland with a medical specialization in Specialist and more than 45 years of experience.
 The healthcare provider is registered in the NPI registry with number 1154396711 assigned on February 2006.
-The practitioner's primary taxonomy code is 174400000X.
-The provider is registered as an individual and his NPI record was last updated 2 years ago.
+The practitioner's primary taxonomy code is 174400000X with license number D0033407 (MD).
+The provider is registered as an individual and his NPI record was last updated one year ago.

 NPI